telerik/ajax-docs/integration-with-other-telerik-products/common-capture-issues-with-fiddler-jam.md

 Once you have [installed the Fiddler Jam browser extension](#installing-fiddler-jam), you can start capturing your issue and send it to the support team.

-The detailed capturing instructions can be found in [Fiddler Jam extension - Recording a log](https://docs.telerik.com/fiddler-jam/extension/recording-a-log) while below you can a short video demonstrating the Installing and Capture process.
+The detailed capturing instructions can be found in [Fiddler Jam extension - Recording a log](https://docs.telerik.com/fiddler-jam/extension/recording-a-log) while below you can find a short video demonstrating the Installation and Capture process.
 For convenience, you can find summarized instructions to follow more easily when capturing a log written after the video.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/AegKWavRSv0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>